Pepe originally came to us back in 2013 when he was just 9 months old and his journey to happiness has never gotten any easier for him since then.

 Pepe can also be reactive towards other dogs on walks and will need to be the only pet in the home.

 Pepe is generally a very loving and outgoing boy.
 He is a typical Beagle who loves his walks and will therefore need an active home.
-He walks well on the lead and loves to bury any stick he may find on his travels!
+He walks well on the lead and loves to bury any sticks that he may find on his travels!
 He is quite an easy going boy who spends most of the day snoozing in his bed.
 Care does need to be taken when introducing him to new people as although he can appear to be quite friendly initially he does not always trust strangers.

 The full extent of Pepe's behaviour is not always apparent when you first meet him so his new owner must be prepared to spend several weeks getting to know him.
 Ideally they will need to live locally so that they can take Pepe home for slow introductions into the home before adoption.